16 Royalty Party Themes

 10. Building the Kingdom

 This is a craft-based royalty party theme designed for children of all ages.
-If you have a small budget to buy supplies from the craft store and access to a printer, you can create an endless array of products for the kids with which the children can play.
+If you have a small budget to buy supplies from the craft store and access to a printer, you can create an endless array of products for the kids to play with.
 Below, we’ve listed just a few ideas.
-You’re welcome to do just one or two or spend the entire day having your party attendees construct their kingdom.
+You’re welcome to do just one or two, or spend the entire day having your party attendees construct their kingdom.

 The Royal Crest

 Print out some basic shield outlines and have the kids draw their very own family crest.
-If you want to be even more creative, get some basic balsa wood shields from a craft store and have them paint their crest and take it home with them.
-Kids will love putting dragons and other mythological beasts on their crests.
+If you want to be even more creative, get some basic balsa wood shields from a craft store and have them paint their emblem and take it home with them.
+Kids will love sketching dragons and other mythological beasts.

-If you think they’ll find drawing or painting boring, you can also print crest elements and have them glue them on.
+If you think they’ll find drawing or painting boring, you can also print different shapes to simply be glued on.

 The Suit of Armor